factly/dega-themes-gatsby/README.md

-# Factly
+# Dega Themes

-Factly dega themes is open sourced themes for the gatsby site

-You can build site quickly using dega gatsby themes with dega CMS as data source for your site.
+The repository contains open sourced themes developed by Factly to generate modern websites using Dega CMS as a data source.
+Themes are developed using GatsbyJS and are free of cost to use.

-We at factly making site building easier with dega-themes and dega-cms
+We at Factly are making developing quality websites easier with Dega Themes and Dega CMS.

 To run example site